-Top 10 gay football players in the NFL
+Top 10 gay NFL football players

 Below is a list of 10 publicised gay soccer players in the NFL.
 To us, these are people who bravely confront the barriers and prejudices that you should know.

 David Marquette Kopay was born on June 28, 1942, and played Running back for the National Football League.
 In 1975, he was one of the first professional athletes to say that he was gay.

 Known as the first gay NFL player, Kopay went to high school in Sherman Oaks, California, at Notre Dame.
 He attended the University of Washington in 1961.
 He was a halfback for the West team at the All-America East vs. West Football Game in 1964.

 Kopay played professional football with the San Francisco 49ers from 1964 to 1972.
 After he left the NFL, he was thought to be a top candidate for coaching jobs, but he thinks that professional and college teams passed on him because he is gay.